Lucas-Barrios/stakeholders-and-real-world-scope/README.md

 Key shifts:
 - **Narrow the MVP** to a specific user (e.g., Ironhack students reviewing bootcamp material in English) rather than building for everyone at once
-- **Expand to instructors** as a second user type — teachers uploading class PDFs is a natural extension with different needs around content control and accuracy
+- **Expand to instructors** as a second user type, since teachers uploading class PDFs is a natural extension with different needs around content control and accuracy
 - **Define non-functional requirements upfront** — the API call vs. wait time tradeoff (up to 10 min for better output) is a decision a real client needs to approve before development starts
 - **Add a security review gate** before any external deployment
 - **Set a cost ceiling** per user session
-- **Redefine done** to include edge case handling and performance benchmarks — not just the happy path
+- **Redefine done** to include edge case handling and performance benchmarks, not just the happy path